The Arkokisa Indians hunted, fished and gathered shell fish from the marshes and bays on the land that is now Baytown Nature Center.

 A master plan was developed to turn the area into a nature center.

-In 1995, sixty-five acres of the Brownwood site was returned to a mix of tidal wetlands, fresh and brackish water pools, and forested islands and Baytown Nature Center opened.
+In 1995, 65 acres of the Brownwood site was returned to a mix of tidal wetlands, fresh and brackish water pools, and forested islands and Baytown Nature Center opened.

 The initial nature center development was handled as a mitigation site for the French Limited Superfund clean-up project, a consortium of 200 companies.